redhat-developer/service-binding-operator/docs/proposals/guidelines/proposal-template.md

 Consider the following in developing a test plan for this enhancement:

-- Will there be e2e and integration tests, in addition to unit tests?
+- Will there be acceptance tests, in addition to unit tests?
 - How will it be tested in isolation vs with other components?

 No need to outline all of the test cases, just the general strategy.
 Anything that would count as